rackerlabs/technical-blog/content/blog/2020/2020-11-23-business-continuity-of-your-newly-remote-workforce/index.md

 #### What if I only need temporary or occasional remote work?

-If you have end users who don't often work remotely or only need to occasionally work remotely, Amazon WorkSpaces supports both always-on and on-demand with hibernation capabilities.
+If you have end users who don't often work remotely or only need to do so occasionally, Amazon WorkSpaces supports both always-on and on-demand with hibernation capabilities.
 This provides flexibility and cost-effectiveness for temporary workers or occasional remote work.